 Initiatives to Implement

-COVID-19 has been trying for the well-being of many employees and especially Black people and people of color—and the stress and anxiety was only compounded by racial injustice.
+A health and economic crisis can be trying for the well-being of many employees and especially Black people and people of color—and the stress and anxiety was only compounded by racial injustice.
 Employers who want to show empathy and compassion toward their employees should consider these initiatives to retain current racially and ethnically diverse employees and listen for opportunities to create an inclusive culture.

 Listen to Employee Concerns